Setting bid adjustments

 - Sign in to your AdWords account at https://adwords.google.com.

 - Click the Campaigns tab at the top.

 - Choose a campaign.
-If you want to set an ad group-level bid adjustment, choose an ad group.
+If you want to set bid adjustments for devices, you also have the option to choose an ad group.

 - Click the Settings tab.

-- To set campaign-level bid adjustments: Choose the Locations, Ad schedule, or Devices subtab.
+- Choose the Locations, Ad schedule, or Devices subtab.

 Setting bid adjustments in bulk: To set bid adjustments for multiple rows on the Locations or Ad schedule subtabs, select the checkbox next to each row, then click the Set bid adjustment button.
 Enter your adjustment and click Save.

 - To remove a bid adjustment, leave the bid adjustment field empty in step 7 above, and click Save.

 - From your Settings tab, use the Locations and Ad schedule subtabs to edit your location targeting and ad scheduling, and see reporting.
 You can also view reporting for your mobile device bids on the Devices subtab.

 - You can use AdWords Editor, a free downloadable application for managing your account, to make bulk changes to your bid adjustments.
 The process is simple: download your account, make your changes, and then upload your revised campaigns when the changes are finalized.